-Bipolar disorder, PTSD, schizophrenia, suicide and Life Insurance applications are treat more seriously and may result in your policy premiums being loaded.
-These disclosures will likely result in the insurer wishing to see a medical report from your GP to determine the extent that the condition has affected, or currently affects, your life.
-Where your condition is viewed to be too severe your application may have a suicide exclusion placed on the policy or be declined.
+Bipolar disorder, PTSD, schizophrenia, suicide attempts and Life Insurance applications, are viewed more cautiously by insurers, and may result in your policy premiums being increased.
+These mental health conditions will likely result in the insurer wishing to see a medical report from your GP, to determine the extent that the condition has affected, or currently affects, your life.
+Where your condition is viewed to be too severe your application may need to look at specialist insurers for your Life Insurance.

-When you apply for Income Protection Insurance, depression must be disclosed to the insurer so that they can determine the acceptance terms that they are willing to provide you.
-It is more than likely that your policy will be underwritten with exclusions on any claim related to your depression, if you have had symptoms of the condition within the last few years.
+When you apply for Income Protection Insurance, depression must be disclosed to the insurer, so that they can determine the acceptance terms that they are willing to provide you.
+It is highly likely that any offer of Income Protection will come with exclusions on claims related to your depression, if you have had depressive symptoms within the last few years.
 It is possible to obtain income protection without an exclusion in some circumstance, but this would usually need to see you treatment and symptom free for a number of years.

 You may decide that the terms available with Income Protection for people with depression are not suitable to your needs.
 If this is the case it is worthwhile considering Accident, Sickness and Unemployment Cover as the policy is not medically underwritten and your depression will not impact upon the policy premiums.
 Please be aware that your depression will be excluded from claimable conditions on this policy.